 In the ‘Customer Buys’ section you can create a range of different BOGO deals by setting up specific triggers.
 In this way, you can trigger the deal automatically when the customer adds one or more products to their cart.

 - Specific Product: This is perfect for simple, straightforward deals on a single product.
 For example, ‘buy product X, get product Y for half price.’

 After choosing the trigger type, you’ll need to select the products that will trigger the deal.

-You can use more than one product or category.
+You can select more than one product or category.
 For example, the customer might need to buy 2 products from the ‘T-Shirts’ category, before they can get the 3rd t-shirt for free.

-It’s important to note that you don’t necessarily have to make the second product free.
-You could offer the second t-shirt for 50% off, or with a $10 discount.
+It’s important to note that the second product doesn’t necessarily have to be free.
+You could make the second t-shirt 50% off, or offer a $10 discount.

-Once you’ve set your trigger, you’ll need to pick what product the customer gets for free, or at a discounted price.
+With that done, you’ll need to select which product the customer gets for free, or at a discounted price.
 This could be the same product as before, a different product, or even an entire product category.

-If you set the dropdown to ‘Any Combination of Products,’ ‘Product Categories’ or ‘Any Products’ then the customer will need to choose a product from your store and add it to their shopping cart.
+If you set the dropdown to ‘Any Combination of Products,’ ‘Product Categories’ or ‘Any Products’ then the customer will need to choose an eligible product from your store and add it to their shopping cart.

 Under ‘Additional Settings’, choose whether the customer can only use this coupon once, or whether they can use it multiple times.

 Reusable coupon codes can generate more sales but they’ll also reduce your profit margins.